-In its early years, under the guidance of Honorary Secretary William Haywood, son of a silversmith and a trained architect, the Civic Society focused its efforts accordingly, using an initial donation to buy land to create open spaces.
-Northfield was the first area to benefit; the Society bought 10 acres and created Daffodil Park in Northfield.
-The Park was given to the City Corporation in February 1920 on the condition the Society would be consulted about any future development on the land, setting the pattern for the next few years.
-25.5 acres was purchased at Kings Norton in October 1920 and handed to the City; Muntz Park in Selly Oak, the Henburys adjacent to Highbury Park, Aston Hall Park and Handsworth Park, amongst others, all followed.
+In its early years, under the guidance of Honorary Secretary William Haywood, the Civic Society focused its efforts accordingly, using an initial donation to buy land to create open spaces.
+Northfield was the first area to benefit; the Society bought 10 acres and created Daffodil Park, (the area running alongside the River Rea and National Cycle Route 5, off Tessall Lane).
+The Society gifted the park to the City Corporation in February 1920 on the condition the Society would be consulted about any future development on the land, setting the pattern for the next few years.
+In Kings Norton, the Society purchased 25.5 acres in October 1920 and handed to the City; Muntz Park in Selly Oak, the Henburys adjacent to Highbury Park, Aston Hall Park and Handsworth Park, amongst others, all followed.

 Secondly, the Society published a pamphlet, containing maps and photographs, outlining a scheme for the public use of the Lickey Hills.
 It was so popular it ran to a third edition and a similar guide was published for Sutton Park.

-Thirdly, the Society became involved in submitting designs for street furniture and telephone boxes, ultimately leading to its designs for street lamps being used in 1937 and playing a part in a national design competition for telephone boxes.
+Thirdly, the Society submitted designs for street furniture and telephone boxes, ultimately leading to its designs for street lamps being used in 1937, and played a part in a national design competition for telephone boxes.

 In the 1920s Haywood began to expand the work of the Society, forming the Gardens Guild to promote better gardening cultivation and creating campaigns to save Stratford House and the Aston Almshouses from demolition.
-Through the Society, he also led the successful campaign to keep the Repertory Theatre open in 1923, proposing a programme of productions and setting up a committee designed to boost audiences.
-He was instrumental in the theatre being given by the owner, Sir Barry Jackson, to the Sir Barry Jackson Trust, which improved the theatre’s financial viability and still continues today with a representative of the Society as a Trustee.
+In 1923, the Society also led a successful campaign to keep the Repertory Theatre open, proposing a programme of productions and setting up a committee designed to boost audiences.
+This connection continues today, with a representative of the Society as a theatre trustee.

-At the outbreak of the Second World War, the Society recognised Birmingham was likely to be a target for bombing and took action to protect, amongst other things the Burne-Jones designed windows in the Cathedral.
-They were right to do so as all the remaining windows were destroyed.
+At the outbreak of the Second World War, the Society recognised Birmingham was likely to be a target for bombing and took action to protect its heritage, amongst other things the Burne-Jones designed windows in the Cathedral.

 “The swift pace of post-war development in Birmingham coupled with the acute shortage of undeveloped land is leading to the clearance and rebuilding of old sites.
 In this process a number of interesting buildings are being removed.”

 Subsequent decades saw less intense activity, though the Society continued to lobby for better planning and facilities for residents, sponsored post-graduate work and ran events for its members.
-In particular, under the leadership of then chairman Sir Joseph Pope, the Society secured the reinstatement of the pools around Chamberlain Fountain in Victoria Square.
+In particular, the Society secured the reinstatement of the pools around the Chamberlain Fountain in Victoria Square.